 All management functions performed by the Gateway Administrator via the IF_GW_WAN interface are performed using the "MANAGEMENT" scenario with TLS 1.2 as described in [TR 03109-1], chapter 3.2.3.1.
-The management functionalities for the Service Technician comprise of displaying the current time and firmware version number according to Table 18.
+The management functionalities for the Service Technician comprise of displaying the current time and firmware version number, as well as changing the configuration of non-TSF data of the WAN communication interface, according to Table 18.
 Those management functions are performed by the Service Technician via the interface IF_GW_SRV.